Forge (film)

-Forge is a 2025 American comedy-drama film, written, directed, and produced by Jing Ai Ng.
+Forge is a 2025 American comedy drama film, written, directed, and produced by Jing Ai Ng.
 It stars Kelly Marie Tran, Andie Ju, Brandon Soo Hoo, Edmund Donovan, Eva De Dominici, T. R. Knight, Jack Falahee and Sonya Walger.

 It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 9, 2025.
 It received positive reviews.
+Utopia acquired distribution rights and set a release date for the film of May 15, 2026.

 Premise

 Siblings Raymond and Coco Zhang run a forgery ring.
 Coerced by a disgraced millionaire, they create counterfeit masterpieces for their family's collection.
 FBI agent Emily Lee investigates a new string of art forgeries.